 In a related development, it has emerged that some funds transferred to GFI may have been funneled to an investment company that Ghosn's son established in the United States.

-(Japanese original by Kenji Tatsumi, Kazuhiro Toyama and Suyon Kim, City News Department)
+(Japanese original by Kenji Tatsumi, Kazuhiro Toyama and Kim Suyeong, City News Department)